ChrisChoi314/chrischoi314.github.io/_projects/webcomic.md

 ## Inspirations and References

-The protagonist was based off of [Ema Yasuhara](https://shirobako.fandom.com/wiki/Ema_Yasuhara) from the anime [Shirobako](https://myanimelist.net/anime/25835/Shirobako).
-The first scene of the story, which detailed how the girl was late for school, never happened to me, but I was forced to recite the prayer everyday before I left for school.
+The protagonist was based off of [Ema Yasuhara](https://myanimelist.net/character/111953/Ema_Yasuhara) from the anime [Shirobako](https://myanimelist.net/anime/25835/Shirobako).
+The first scene of the story, which detailed how the girl was late for school, never actually happened to me, but I was forced to recite the prayer everyday before I left for school.
 I did try to ignore my father, but I never dared to neglect reciting it.

 The conversation between the girl and her friend never happened to me, but I did get similar reactions when the people I used to go to church with found out my dad was a pastor.
 The purpose of the girl talking about Opeth was to establish a connection between her and prog, allowing me to seamlessly insert the flashback scene and the song [Ghost of Perdition](https://www.youtube.com/watch?v=MDBykpSXsSE) by Opeth.
 In retrospect, her dialogue about her dad's band not getting the signature seems a little cringy and out of place, but it was the best I could come up with.
 I admit, I'm not exactly the best storyteller.